Our Team

 Tyler G. James, Ph.D., MCHES

 Dr. James is an Assistant Professor of Family Medicine at the University of Michigan Medical School.
 His substantive research interests focus on healthcare access, utilization, and delivery among people with disabilities, with a particular interest in health outcomes among people with sensory disabilities.
-He is also a research methodologist, with expertise in applied latent variable modeling, qualitative, and mixed methods.
-He is the Associate Editor for Media Reviews of the Journal of Mixed Methods Research and regularly teaches mixed methods through the Michigan Mixed Methods Program.
-He also teaches social epidemiology for the University of Michigan Department of Epidemiology.
+He is also a research methodologist, with expertise in psychometrics, qualitative, and mixed methods.
+He is an Associate Editor of the Journal of Mixed Methods Research and on the editorial board of Disability and Health Journal.
+He regularly teaches mixed methods through the Michigan Mixed Methods Program, and also teaches social epidemiology for the University of Michigan Department of Epidemiology.

-Dr. James is a Master Certified Health Education Specialist, with over 9 years of experience in health education and health promotion evaluation and needs assessment.
+Dr. James is a Master Certified Health Education Specialist, with over 10 years of experience in health education and health promotion evaluation and needs assessment.
 He received his Ph.D. in Health Behavior ('21) from the University of Florida, where he also received his M.S. in Health Education and Behavior ('17), and B.S. in Psychology ('16).
-He is a 2023 Davenport Fellow with the CHARGE Syndrome Foundation and a 2023-24 Long-term Cohort Member of the Michigan Leadership Education in Neurodevelopmental and Related Disabilities (MI-LEND).
+He was a 2023 Davenport Fellow with the CHARGE Syndrome Foundation, a 2023-24 Long-term Cohort Member of the Michigan Leadership Education in Neurodevelopmental and Related Disabilities (MI-LEND), and also in the 2023-24 cohort for the Rare Disease Clinical Research Training Program.
+He is a member of the Board of Directors of Disability Rights Florida (Sept.
+2023 - present) and the Executive Committee of the American Public Health Association-Disability Section.

 TwitterLinkedInLinkLinkLinkLinkLink